albertojromerot/ZNE-Quantum-Circuit-Noise-Mitigation/README.md

 - Detailed explanations of the ZNE technique, noise mitigation methods, and extrapolation techniques are provided within the code files.

+## Example Notebooks

+Explore how to use the ZNE Quantum Circuit Noise Mitigation library with these example notebooks:

+- [Zero-Noise Extrapolation Task](notebooks/Zero_Noise_Extrapolation_(ZNE)_Task.ipynb): This notebook demonstrates how to mitigate noise in quantum circuits using the Zero-Noise Extrapolation (ZNE) technique.
+It provides a step-by-step guide on implementing depolarizing noise models, applying unitary folding methods, and using various extrapolation techniques to estimate the zero-noise limit.
+The notebook includes example code for creating a simple noise model, generating quantum circuits, applying unitary folding, extrapolating zero noise, and comparing mitigated and unmitigated results.
+Additionally, it showcases how to visualize extrapolation curves to gain insights into noise mitigation performance.
+Users can follow along with the provided examples to understand the principles of ZNE and its application in quantum computing.

+Feel free to experiment with these notebooks to understand the functionality of the library better.

 ## License
 This project is licensed under the MIT License, a widely-used open-source license that grants users significant freedoms to use, modify, and distribute the software.
 By using this repository, you agree to comply with the terms of the license.